HesamFarjad/TaskDrivenAutomation/README.md

 # TaskDrivenAutomation
  A C# console application for automating task execution with generics and interfaces, focusing on email and report processing.

-# GenericTaskProcessor

-A simple and extensible C# console application that demonstrates how to use generics and interfaces to process different types of tasks (e.g. email sending, report generation) in a reusable and type-safe way.

 ## 🧩 Project Structure